 How much compensation can I claim?

-This depends on the policy.
-Usually you will get a lump sum payment.
+This depends on the superannuation policy.
+Usually you will get a lump sum payment which is specified in your member statement.

 How long does a claim for compensation take?